NYU Paris Faculty

 Professor Epstein is Associate Director for Academic Affairs at NYU Paris, and Associate Faculty at The Gallatin School.
 She received her Ph.D. in anthropology from NYU where she also studied in the Program in Culture and Media.
 Her research focuses on the politics of integration and immigration in France as well as on French and American perspectives on race.
 Recent publications include Collective Terms: Race, Culture and Community in a State-Planned City in France (Berghahn Books 2011), “Redemptive Politics: Racial Reasoning in Contemporary France,” Patterns of Prejudice, 2016, and “Promise Postponed: Republican Values, Social Exclusion, and the French banlieue”, International Social Science Journal, 2017.

-An associate Professor in History, Ariane Fennetaux joined NYU Paris in 2017 where she's been running the Fashion and Power course.
+Ariane Fennetaux joined NYU Paris in 2017 where she's been teaching the Fashion and Power course.
 An Ecole Normale Supérieure (Paris) and Courtauld Institute of Art (London) Alumna, Ariane's research focuses on various aspects of dress and material culture.
 She has edited several books including in 2015 The Afterlife of Used Things, Recycling in the Long 18th century, published by Routledge.
 In 2019 she co-authored with Barbara Burman, The Pocket: a Hidden History of Women’s Lives 1660-1900, published by Yale University Press.

 Joachim Lebovits holds a Ph.D. in Mathematics, Sorbonne University (former University Paris VI, Pierre et Marie Curie) and École Centrale Paris, his research interests are Probability and their applications, such as Mathematical Finance and Biology.